 North Italia Santa Monica Founded on Food with Integrity

 Sometimes a restaurateur comes along who changes the game.
 Raises the bar.
 Ups the ante.
 That’s very much the case with Sam Fox—the creative visionary behind Fox Restaurant Concepts, which has taken hip and healthy hospitality to new heights.
-From dropping out of college and siphoning the tuition funds into his first restaurant endeavor at the age of 20, to now operating almost 50 locations and 14 unique concepts throughout the United States, Sam has cooked up one of America’s fastest growing restaurant hospitality groups.
+From dropping out of college and siphoning the tuition funds into his first restaurant endeavor at the age of 20 to now operating almost 50 locations and 14 unique concepts throughout the United States, Sam has cooked up one of America’s fastest-growing restaurant hospitality groups.

 This 11-time James Beard Award “Outstanding Restaurateur” semifinalist and New York Times best-selling cookbook author boasts a litany of delicious dining brands, including a number of notables throughout Southern California such as The Henry in West Hollywood, Blanco Tacos & Tequila in San Diego and Flower Child in Santa Monica.
 Also ensconced in the heart of Santa Monica’s famed 3rd Street Promenade is North Italia—a decidedly lively locale featuring scratch-made, season-driven, farm-to-table Italian fare that’s offered alongside inventive, drool-inducing, hand-shaken craft cocktails and beers.

-While artisanal handmade pasta and pizza reigns supreme at North Italia, the food is closely rivaled by its bar program.
+While artisanal handmade pasta and pizza reign supreme at North Italia, the food is closely rivaled by its bar program.
 With concoctions like Mozzafiato (Ketel One vodka, smashed cucumber, lime, Chareau aloe vera liqueur, and green chartreuse); Quiet Italian Gentleman (Bulleit Rye, Cocchi Vermouth di Torino, Campari, Disaronno Amaretto); And Julietta (ginger-infused Smirnoff, vanilla, St. Germain, lime, and Prosecco), there’s an elixir for everyone.
 Locavore craft beers include options from Ballast Point, Green Flash, Stone Brewing Company and more.

 Given my own penchant for seasonally oriented, detail-driven food that’s best realized with a handcrafted approach, I popped into North Italia for dinner service.
-It quickly became evident what all the fuss was about as, the mindfulness put toward curating top-quality ingredients and executing food with integrity is apparent.
+It quickly became evident what all the fuss was about as the mindfulness put toward curating top-quality ingredients and executing food with integrity is apparent.
 Here, details matter.

 My journey through North Italia commenced with a Grilled Artichoke served with sea salt, truffle, Grana Padano (a semi-aged hard Italian cheese), and lemon aioli.
 Unlike the usual steamed version, North Italia’s grilled variety has an earthy overtone that’s beautifully tempered with the savory garnishments.